highedweb/membership-site/README.md

 * follow the "Updating master from 1and1" in the master branch's README, then follow "Updating the WPEngine branch from master" in this README
 * `git checkout wpengine`
-* `git remote add wpengine-prod git@git.wpengine.com:production/woodwardjd.git` if not already done locally
+* `git remote add wpengine-prod git@git.wpengine.com:production/hewmembership.git` if not already done locally
-* `git push wpengine-prod`
+* `git push wpengine-prod wpengine:master`

 ## Updating non-versioned files from 1and1 to WPEngine